 Q4.
 How cold does it get?

-Days are fine, nights can be freezing.
+Days are warm, but nights may be cold.
 Carry proper woollens.

 Q5.
 Is a guide compulsory?